arathee2/hubway-trip-history/README.md

 http://hubwaydatachallenge.org/trip-history-data/

-This is a small pet project.
-I have provided a two markdown files which includes the analysis in R.
+This is a small data analysis pet project in R. I have provided a two markdown files which includes the analysis.

 There are two markdown files in the repo: